Letham Early Childhood Centre Handbook

-- Following Care Inspectorate guidance we will contact you should your child suffer a bump to the head while at nursery.
+- Following Care Inspectorate guidance we will contact you should your child suffer a bump to the head while at the ECC.

 - Change of Address

-If disabled access is required please speak to nursery staff.
+If disabled access is required, please speak to a member of staff.

 Our website is frequently updated to keep you informed with news, dates and other important information.
 To ensure you have even easier access to this information we are pleased to launch our mobile app.